Fermionic Averaged Circuit Eigenvalue Sampling: Introduction

 The norm on $\mbf{A}^+$ is the induced $\infty\to\infty$ norm, defined as $\lVert X \rVert_{\infty} = \mathrm{max}_i \sum_{j} |X_{ij}|$.
 In the setting where $\mbf{A}$ does not have full column-rank, its psuedoinverse is still well-defined, but the model includes at least one unlearnable, or ``gauge'' parameter that is inaccessible to our framework (for a detailed investigation of this, see \cite{chen2023learnability,chen2024efficient}).

+Considering eq.
+(2), one imagines minimizing $\rVert \mbf{A}^+ \lVert_{\infty}$ as a promising method to likely improve the precision of the estimate.
+Previous work has considered optimizing gate-dependent noise learning in a restricted setting (this is done in gate-set tomography by amplifying certain errors using long sequences \cite{nielsen2021gate}, for example).
+Other methods have also been explored in an ACES-type context.
+For example, the authors of ref.~\cite{hockings2025scalable} consider optimizing a figure of merit related to the gate-eigenvalue estimator covariance matrix.
+A comprehensive theory is lacking and currently constitutes an open research direction.

 The characterization of noisy fermionic linear optical gates is well-studied in the literature \cite{claes2021character, liu2023group, wilkens2024benchmarking, cudby2024learning}.
-Of particular relevance to our works are the results of refs.~\cite{helsen2022matchgate} and\cite{burkat2024lightweight}.
+Of particular relevance to our works are the results of refs.~\cite{helsen2022matchgate} and \cite{burkat2024lightweight}.
 In ref.~\cite{helsen2022matchgate}, the authors propose a method for estimating the average fidelity of noisy matchgate circuits.
 In \cite{burkat2024lightweight}, the authors introduce a corresponding protocol that does not require an average over the matchgate group.
 Our result extends the former result to the in situ case under similar physical requirements, though it still requires a group average.
-Specifically, we require the ability to randomly sample unitaries to perform the FLO twirling.
+Specifically, we require the ability to randomly sample unitaries to perform the FLO twirling and that the effect of the noise on the twirling gates can itself be incorporated into our framework.
+We return to this point throughout the paper.

 We also require that we are able to reliably prepare the all-zeros state $\ket{\mbf{0}}$ and all-plus state $\ket{+}^{\otimes n}$, and that we generate a set of noisy FLO circuits that act as a particular target unitary on-net (either the identity, or a particular unitary $U_+$, to be defined).
-We furthermore need to be able to measure in the computational basis and the Pauli $Y$-basis on at-least one qubit.
+We furthermore need to be able to measure in the computational basis and the Pauli $Y$-basis on at least one qubit.

 Our paper is organized as follows: in \cref{sec:background}, we detail the relevant background on fermionic linear optical circuits (\cref{sec:matchgates}), Kravchuk matrices (\cref{sec:kravchuk}), twirling (\cref{sec:mgn}), and Pauli channel eigenvalues (\cref{sec:channeleig}).
 In \cref{sec:protocol}, we explain our measurement protocol, including our assumptions (\cref{sec:modelassumptions} and \cref{sec:floassumptions}), stages of the protocol (\cref{sec:protocoldetails}) and sample complexity (\cref{sec:complexity}).
 In particular, we include a proof of our sample complexity guarantee in the main text.
 Finally, we provide a numerical demonstration of our protocol in \cref{sec:numerics} and conclude in \cref{sec:conclusion}.
 Our protocol in pseudocode format is detailed in \cref{sec:pseudocode}, and remaining proofs are given in \cref{sec:proofs}.